 The decision to accept or decline the offer should start long before you’re extended the offer.
 The first thing you need is a list of your deal breakers, must haves and items you would be willing to be flexible on.
 The list should help guide your decision making with deciding to apply for a job and or accept the offer.
 If you have the luxury of being able to turn down offers, then you should only apply for jobs that you want.

 Let’s start with deal breakers…

 Vacation time can be a very touchy subject for many.
-If you’re leaving a job where you had 5 weeks and your new role will start off at 2 weeks this may be a deal breaker for you.
+If you’re leaving a job where you had 5 weeks and your new role will start off at 2 weeks, this may be a deal breaker for you.
 Vacation time doesn’t have to be a deal breaker as this could be something you negotiate with your offer.
-There are some benefits that may be negotiable but this will also vary from company to company.
+Some benefits may be negotiable, but this will also vary from company to company.

 Do you have a deal breaker list for evaluating offers?